-I wasn’t suprised by the BBC article as part of the BBC’s Women’s 100 to find an article about a woman not wanting to have children.
-Although most of us grow up with the image of our future white picket fence family with 2.5 children and a dog this is not for everyone.
-Yes we may consider it the norm but thanks to progress women are no longer forced to stay at home with the kids, that is if they don’t want to.
+I wasn’t surprised to find an article about a woman not wanting to have children as part of the BBC’s Women’s 100.
+Although most of us grow up with the image of our future white picket fence family with 2.5 children and a dog, this is not for everyone.
+Yes, we may consider it the norm.
+But thanks to progress women are no longer forced to stay at home with the kids; that is if they don’t want to.
 If you are a stay at home mum and it is your decision and you love it, good for you!
-I’m not one of those people who say you can’t be a stay at home mum and not a feminist.
+I’m not one of those people who say you can’t be a stay at home mum and a feminist.
 To my mind it all comes down to choice.

-Holly Brockwell who wrote the article for the BBC said she knew she might be criticised on social media because “there’s nothing about creating another human that appeals to me”.
-I’m not suprised that she was.
+Holly Brockwell who wrote the article for the BBC said she knew she might be criticized on social media because “there’s nothing about creating another human that appeals to me”.
+I’m not surprised that she was.
+But not for the reason you think.
 People will have their opinions – case in point here I am blogging about my own – and they are welcome to them.
-I, like Holly, however, was appalled at some of the abusive tweets she recieved.
-Yes, people should have a right to their opinion, no, they should not have the right to beat someone over the head with it.
+I, like Holly, however, was appalled at some of the abusive tweets she received.
+Yes, people should have a right to their opinion.
+No, they should not have the right to beat someone over the head with it.
 This was precisely what some of these responses did.

-Althought some tweets were positive and supportive of Holly’s decision many suggested that Holly was selfish for not wanting to have children whilst some suggested that the world was better off without her reproducing.
-Whether a woman wants to have kids is her decision.
+Although some tweets were positive and supportive of Holly’s decision, many suggested that Holly was selfish for not wanting to have children.
+Others suggested that the world was better off without her reproducing.
+Whether a woman wants to have kids or not is her decision.
 It is her body.
-Given the pain and stress labour and pregnancy can cause is it any suprise pushing a human body out or your own doesn’t appeal to one and all?!
+Given the pain and stress labour and pregnancy can cause is it any surprise pushing a human body out or your own doesn’t appeal to one and all?!
 Holly also noted the majority of aggressive tweets came from men.
 Now, although I haven’t done the research, I’m sure a man not wanting to have kids would not cause quite such a social media storm as Holly’s decision.
 Now, true it is (currently) only women who can physically birth a human but it takes two to tango.
 Women don’t unilaterally fertilize their own eggs.
 This is not a complicated idea, we all know the biology behind it.
 Yet, if a man decides for whatever reason he does not want to exercise his ability to make a child no-one seems to be hurling abuse.

 To read the BBC’s article on Holly click here.